n2liquid/dummy-json/README.md

 var result = dummyjson.parse(template);
 ```

+#### Generate from a file from the command-line

+Instead of writing the above code, if Dummy JSON is installed with `npm install -g dummy-json`,
+you should be able to parse files by running this on a terminal:

+    dummy-json template.hbs > output.json

+Run `dummy-json -h` for more details.

 #### Converting to JavaScript object

 If there are no errors in the output then the returned string can be parsed into a JavaScript object: